Long-Short Transformer: Efficient Transformers for Language and Vision: Experiments

+To evaluate \name{} as a bidirectional encoder for long text, we train our models on the three NLP tasks, \textbf{ListOps}, \textbf{Text}, and \textbf{Retrieval}, from the recently proposed Long Range Arena (LRA) benchmark~\citep{tay2020long}, following the setting of~\citet{peng2021random} and~\citet{tay2021omninet}.
+For fair comparisons, we use the PyTorch implementation and the same data preprocessing/split, training hyperparameters and model size from \cite{xiong2021nformer}, except for \textbf{Retrieval} where we accidentally used more warmup steps and improved the results for all models.
+See Appendix~\ref{appendix:lra_configs} for more details.
+The results on these three tasks are given in Table~\ref{tbl:lra}.
+Results of the other two image-based tasks of LRA, as well as models implemented in JAX, are given in Appendix~\ref{appendix:lra_additional} and \ref{appendix:lra_jax}.

+In addition, we follow the pretraining procedure of Longformer~\citep{beltagy2020longformer} to pretrain our models based on RoBERTa-base and RoBERTa-large~\citep{liu2019roberta}, and fine-tune it on the IMDb sentiment classification dataset.
+The results are given in Table~\ref{tbl:imdb}.

-\textbf{Results.} Comparisons with other models are given in Table~\ref{tbl:lra}. \shortname{}~(best) with the best configurations of $w,r$ for each task are given in Table~\ref{tbl:lra_configs} in Appendix~\ref{appendix:lra_configs}.
+\textbf{Results.} From Table~\ref{tbl:imdb}, our base model outperforms Longformer-base, and our large model achieves improvements over RoBERTa-large, demonstrating the benefits of learning to model long sequences.
+Comparisons with models on LRA are given in Table~\ref{tbl:lra}. \shortname{}~(best) with the best configurations of $w,r$ for each task are given in Table~\ref{tbl:lra_configs} in Appendix~\ref{appendix:lra_configs}.
 We also report the results of using fixed hyperparameter $w=8,r=32$ on all tasks.
 Overall, our \shortname{}~(best) is significantly better than other efficient Transformers, and the model with $w,r=8,32$ performs favorably while using only about 50\% to 70\% computation compared to other efficient Transformers on all three tasks.
 The advantage of aggregating local and long-range attentions is the most significant on \textbf{ListOps}, which requires the model to understand the tree structures involving both long-term and short-term relations.
 On \textbf{Retrieval}, where document-level encoding capability is tested, we find our global attention more effective than window attention.
 The test accuracy of using only dynamic projection is about 10\% higher than Linformer on \textbf{Text}~(i.e., 66.28 vs. 56.12), which has the highest variance in sequence length~(i.e. standard deviation 893).
 This demonstrates the improved flexibility of dynamic projection at learning representations for data with high variance in sequence length, compared to the learned but fixed projection of Linformer.
 Similarly, Linformer, \nformer{} and our model outperform full attention on \textbf{ListOps}, indicating they may have better inductive bias, and efficient Transformers can have better efficacy beyond efficiency.